 - For shy pups, think of ways to relieve the angst the same way dogs do.
 A higher pitched, slow and soothing voice can tell the baby you’re no threat.

-- Don’t loom and lean over the top of him.
+- Don’t loom and lean over the top of the dog.
 Crouch or kneel.
-Let the pup approach you rather than chasing after her.
+Let the pup approach you rather than chasing after it.
 If you really want to pique puppy curiosity and show you're no threat, lie motionless on the ground.